NishantRajora/Bank-Mangement-System-in-java/README.md

-Bank Management System
+💳 Bank Management System (Java Console Application)
-Introduction
-The Bank Management System is a console application developed in Java that enables users to manage their banking activities efficiently.
-It supports user authentication, account management, and various financial transactions, with data stored in a local text file named userdata.txt.
+A console-based banking system written in Java that allows users to securely log in, manage their accounts, perform transactions, and track their fixed deposits.
+This project demonstrates basic file handling, user authentication, and data manipulation using Java.

-Key Features
+🧰 Features
-User Authentication:
+🔐 User Authentication

-Log in using a username and password.
+Secure login using username and password

-Create a new account if the login fails.
+Automatic account creation if login fails

+Hidden feature: Enter 23220 in the menu after login to manually create a new account

-Account Management:
+🧾 Account Management

-View current balance and fixed deposit balance.
+View:

+Current account balance

+Fixed deposit balance

-Deposit funds into the account.
+Deposit and withdraw funds

-Withdraw funds from the account.
-Transfer funds to a fixed deposit account.
+Transfer money to fixed deposits

-Interest Calculation: Automatically applies a 5% interest to the current balance when viewed.
+💰 5% interest automatically applied to current balance upon viewing

-Technologies
+🧑‍💻 Technologies Used
+Feature	Technology
-Programming Language: Java
+Language	Java
-File Handling: Java I/O (java.io)
+File Handling	Java I/O (java.io)
-Data Storage: Plain text file (userdata.txt)
+Data Storage	Plain Text (userdata.txt)
+Utilities	ArrayList, Scanner

-Utilities: Java Collections (ArrayList, Scanner) Project Structure
+📁 Project Structure

-Run
+cpp
-Copy code
+Copy
+Edit
-├── BankManagementSystem.java    // Main application code
+├── BankManagementSystem.java    // Main Java program
-└── userdata.txt                 // User data storage in the format: username,password,currentBalance,fixedDeposit
+└── userdata.txt                 // User data: username,password,currentBalance,fixedDeposit
-Example of userdata.txt
-Each line in the file represents a user in the following format:

-Run
+📄 Sample userdata.txt Format
+css
-Copy code
+Copy
+Edit
 username,password,currentBalance,fixedDepositBalance
-Sample Entry:

-Run
-Copy code
 nishant123,pass@123,5000.0,15000.0
-Instructions to Run
+▶️ How to Run
-Compile the Program:
+🔧 Compile
 bash

-Run
-Copy code
+Copy
+Edit
 javac BankManagementSystem.java
-Execute the Program:
+🚀 Execute
 bash

-Run
-Copy code
+Copy
+Edit
 java BankManagementSystem
-User Interaction:
+🧑‍💻 User Interaction

-Follow the prompts to log in or create a new account.
+Follow on-screen instructions to log in or create an account

-Perform banking operations as guided by the menu.
-Important Considerations
+Choose from menu options to perform banking operations

-The userdata.txt file must be in the same directory as the Java file.
+Note: Ensure userdata.txt is in the same directory as your .java file.

+⚠️ Disclaimer
-This application is for educational purposes only; it does not encrypt user data and should not be used for real banking.
+This project is for educational purposes only

-Hidden Feature: Enter 23220 in the menu to create a new account after logging in.
+User data is stored without encryption

+Not intended for real-world banking use

-Future Enhancements
+🌱 Future Enhancements
-Add encryption for user credentials to improve security.
+🔐 Encrypt passwords and sensitive data

-Develop a graphical user interface (GUI) using JavaFX or Swing.
+🖥️ Add a GUI using JavaFX or Swing

-Implement an admin login feature for account management.
+🛠️ Implement Admin login for managing user accounts

-Transition to a database system (e.g., MySQL) for data storage.
+🗄️ Switch from text file to MySQL or SQLite database